kurierjs/kurier/docs/index.md

 ### The JsonApiSerializer class

-This class implements the default serialization behavior for the framework through several functions.
+This class implements the default serialization behaviour for the framework through several functions.

 Let's use our [Book resource](#declaring-a-resource) as an example.